By Laia Cardona, on 25 May 2023

 Whether you are looking to launch a new product or service, or refining your current marketing strategy, the 4Ps have a lot to offer.
 This step-by-step plan should help you make the absolute most of this classic marketing formula.

-- Answer the questions listed above.
-Try base your answers on objective facts.
+Answer the questions listed above and base your answers on objective facts.
 If you have and questions or feel you don’t have the necessary information, its time to invest it a good old market study.

-- Create hypotheticals by challenging your answers with “why” and “what would happen if…?”.
+Create hypotheticals by challenging your answers with “why” and “what would happen if…?”.
 For example, “what would happen if I increased the price by 5%?”
 “What if I begin selling more sizes?”
 “Would having my own ecommerce be beneficial?”
-“What happens if I move 25% of my investment in Facebook Ads to Twitter Ads?”.
+“What happens if I move 25% of my investment in Meta Ads to X (or Twitter) Ads?”.